- Posted by Poston Communications

 - Chambers, Chambers and Partners, Chambers law firm rankings, Chambers submissions, Chambers USA, client references, legal marketing, referees

 Asking for client references is a tricky request but an essential component of Chambers submissions.
-Once you’ve made the ask, however, you can make the process as painless – and dare we suggest positive? – as possible by delivering white-glove client service when it comes to the interviews.
+Once you’ve made the ask, however, you can make the process as painless – and dare we suggest positive? – as possible by delivering exceptional client service when it comes to the interviews.

 Making the Request